 Signing in to your USCIS online account using two-factor authentication:

-Every time you sign in to online filing, you will enter your email address and password.
+- Every time you sign in to your USCIS online account, you must enter your email address and password.

 You will select your preference for receiving the one-time password after you have confirmed your email address and created your account password.

 - Next, you enter your one-time password.

 - Enter your U.S. mobile phone number in the Mobile Number box (standard SMS/text messaging rates may apply).

 - If you select the app option, the system will generate a code that you can scan or type into an authentication app that you have installed on your mobile device (such as Google Authenticator).